 Every day we are on the receiving end of stories.
 The reason why we like hearing people’s stories so much is that you get to see the world through other people’s experiences.
 Seeing through other people’s perspectives makes the world a smaller place and brings us closer to one another.
 When people are willing to tell their stories for the benefit of others and make themselves vulnerable in that act of sharing, we all become more connected.
 We care more, and hopefully that caring motivates us to do more.

 A few things to know about Geoff and Rachel

-After “graduating” from BFVF, he went on to get his MFA in film production at Boston University and began his new career as a freelance editor at Boston’s public television station, WGBH, where he worked on shows for Frontline, American Experience, and NOVA.
+- He got his MFA in film at Boston University and worked as a freelance editor at WGBH for Frontline, American Experience and NOVA.

 - His goal is to travel to at least one interesting place each year.

 - He’s a bit obsessed with playing soccer.